HumanOsv/TAFF/README.md

 g++ Main.cpp menu.cpp -o TAFF

-For more information please see Tutorial TAFF
+For more information please see Manual TAFF